-What does Backhaul mea?
+What does Backhaul mean?

 In logistics, backhaul refers to transporting goods on a return trip, especially when the vehicle is empty after delivering a shipment.
 This term is crucial in supply chain management, as optimizing backhaul can significantly reduce transportation costs and increase operational efficiency.
 Companies aim to find cargo that needs to be transported along the route back to the original departure point or a nearby destination to make the return trip profitable.